LuoGuiwen/MSM_blst/README.md

 Credit: This is developed on top of a modified blst library.
 Check the original library at [blst library](https://github.com/supranational/blst).

 ## Compilation
+The code is tested on intel Mac OS, on M1 Mac OS, and intel unbuntu.
+They can be compiled and run using the same commands as explained below.
+Note MSM_blst is not compatible with the original blst library since some of the source code in blst has been modified.

 In the terminal under
 <code>
 MSM_blst